letstatt/stress/README.md

 ### Compilation cache
 * By default, files, which needs to be compiled, **will be recompiled** each time stress starts.
-* To use cached programs, if they are presented, special flags can be used.
+* To use cached programs, if they are present, special flags can be used.
 * Do not to use the option mindlessly not to test outdated programs.
 ```
 stress -g gen.cpp -c gp solution.cpp prime.java